Industrial Content Marketing: Proven Strategies That Drive Technical Sales

 Creating a Content Calendar for Product Launches

-A product launch calendar organizes tasks, clarifies responsibilities, and ensures successful execution of your industrial product launch.
-As the foundation of your manufacturing content strategy, this calendar must align with your overall business goals.
+A product launch calendar organizes tasks, clarifies responsibilities, and supports successful industrial product launches.
+As the foundation of your content strategy, it should align with your business goals.

-After defining your product’s positioning and messaging, brainstorm different assets needed throughout the launch cycle.
+Once you define your product’s positioning and messaging, identify the assets needed for each stage of the launch.
 For industrial products, consider:

 • Blog posts and landing pages